-- 1. Identify and utilize multicultural approaches to the work of interpreting and demonstrate effective bilingual and bicultural practice within their work. - 2.
+- Identify and utilize multicultural approaches to the work of interpreting and demonstrate effective bilingual and bicultural practice within their work. - 2.
 Apply professional standards, practices, and ethics to their work. - Analyze an interpreting situation to choose the appropriate language or communication method, manage the environment, and work with clients and team interpreters. - 4.
-Demonstrate an advanced level of receptive and expressive proficiency in spoken English, signed English, and American Sign Language. - 5.
-Effectively interpret and transliterate in dialogic one-on-one and small group settings with a variety of participants. - Demonstrate skills necessary for interpreting or transliterating in entry level employment settings: a portfolio that includes a resume, video example, and documentation of 100 hours of supervised work experience. - Document attendance at a minimum of six workshops in a portfolio for ongoing professional development.
+Demonstrate an advanced level of receptive and expressive proficiency in spoken English, signed English, and American Sign Language. - Effectively interpret and transliterate in dialogic one-on-one and small group settings with a variety of participants. - Demonstrate skills necessary for interpreting or transliterating in entry level employment settings: a portfolio that includes a resume, video example, and documentation of 100 hours of supervised work experience. - Document attendance at a minimum of six workshops in a portfolio for ongoing professional development.

 First and second years Goshen Core

 ASL 4 and 5

 Introduction to Interpreting

 Deaf History

 Technology for Interpreters

-Third year Goshen Core

 Interpreting 1 and 2

 Medical Interpreting

 Sign to Voice Interpreting

+Sign language interpreting: Student learning outcomes

-Fourth year Balance of Goshen Core Interpreting 3 Transliterating Interpreting Ethics and Certification Internship Senior Seminar
+Interpreting 3 Transliterating

+Interpreting Ethics and Certification

+Internship Senior Seminar